pretorh/lfs-notes/steps/5-temp-system.md

 ln -sv lib /tools/lib64
 ```

+## Timings

+Remeber to time the first installed package, since all the others are relative to it.
+Check the `user`+`sys` output (as this would give an indication of how long serial-only builds could take)
+Tracking the first GCC build (the 2nd package) is also useful, as it is about 10 times longer than the 1st (which makes
+it one of the longest building packages)
+The longest build/testing packages are GCC (120x total) and GLibC (~80x total, mostly for the tests)

+Added my timings, when used with `time make --jobs 4` for build and `time make check --jobs 4` (or `test`) for
+tests (should `TESTSUITEFLAGS` be used here?).
+Times are also relative to the initial bin utils build

+The configure time is not tracked, but is usually quite small (though a few seem to take almost longer on configre than
+build)

+Small times are not shown (should be ones smaller than 1 SMB)

 ## Part 1

 - Bin Utils
+    - remember to time
 - GCC
     - scripts:
         - `5/gcc/patch-mpfr-mpc-gmp.sh`
         - `5/gcc/toolchain.sh`
+    - time: 9x to 10x
 - Linux API Headers
     - non default steps:
         - `make mrproper`